Levels of IRB Review

 Research can be reviewed through expedited review procedures if the research activities present no more than minimal risk to human subjects, and involve only procedures listed in one or more of the expedited categories.

 NOTES: ‘Expedited’ does not refer to speed at which the protocol is reviewed, but a regulatory review pathway.
-Also, Expedited protocols do not required a convened IRB meeting for review and approval.
+Also, Expedited protocols do not require a convened IRB meeting for review and approval.

 Full Board Review

-Research must be reviewed by Full Board procedures if the research presents greater than minimal risk to subjects or does not fall into one or more of the Expedited review categories.
+Research must be reviewed by the Full Board if the research presents greater than minimal risk to subjects or does not fall into one or more of the Expedited review categories.